sophyphile/sophyphile/README.md

 <h1>Hi, I'm Sami! <br/><a href="https://www.linkedin.com/in/samiansari/">Programmer & Philosopher</a></h1>

-**Favourite quote** (likely misattributed): "I'm always learning" - Michelangelo near his death
+**Favourite quote** (likely misattributed): "I'm always learning" - Michelangelo near his death That is the tune to which I play my life, and it is a privilege to do so.

 <h2>👨‍💻 Software Development Projects:</h2>